 Clients now expect:

-• A significant share of UK firms still use desktop accounting systems (e.g., Sage 50, QuickBooks Desktop), which will not support MTD ITSA without migration or bridging solutions.
+A significant share of UK firms still use desktop accounting systems (e.g., Sage 50, QuickBooks Desktop), which do not support MTD ITSA without migration or bridging solutions- and with MTD ITSA now live from April 2026, this is no longer a future concern but an active risk for your client base.

-• Dext, Hubdoc and Lightyear now deliver high-accuracy extraction and supplier identification (Vendor-provided accuracy claims).
+- Dext, Hubdoc and Lightyear now deliver high-accuracy extraction and supplier identification.

-• Outbooks KPI (2025): average invoice processing time has reduced from 4.2 minutes → 0.8 minutes using automated workflows.
+- Outbooks KPI (2026): Average invoice processing time has reduced from 4.2 minutes → 0.6 minutes using automated workflows — a further improvement from 0.8 minutes recorded in 2025.

 These shifts enable CPA and accounting firms to play a more strategic role in the transaction cycle: